kiboschool/course-industry-experience-1/src/lessons/final-report.md

 </aside>

-The final report is worth 25% of your final grade for the course.
-Late submsissions will not be accepted so please submit on time or early.
+The final report is worth 25% of your final grade for the course. **Late submissions will not be accepted so do early or on time. **

 ## Part 1: Draft a blog post